panchambanerjee/access_spotify/README.md

 * Cool visualizations perhaps?
 * Predictive Modeling?
 How sad will the next Radiohead album be?

-### This project would not have been possible without Spotipy: https://spotipy.readthedocs.io/en/2.13.0/
+### This project would not have been possible without Spotipy --> https://spotipy.readthedocs.io/en/2.13.0/
 -- Go buy them a coffee and give their github repo a star!